A Play Hub for internally displaced children in Ukraine

-ICDI and Labour and Health Social Initiatives (LHSI), an NGO based in Kyiv, are launching the first Play Hub project in Kyiv, Ukraine.
+ICDI and Labour and Health Social Initiatives (LHSI), an NGO based in Kyiv, opened the first Play Hub in Kyiv, Ukraine, in July 2023.
 The Play Hub aims to create a safe and inclusive space for internally displaced and war affected children and their families.
 The project focuses on promoting psychosocial well-being, ensuring access to education and essential services, and fostering integration into the host community.
 Through a range of activities and partnerships, the Play Hub will provide a nurturing environment for vulnerable children, emphasizing equity, diversity, and intergenerational learning.

 Objective

-With the support of the Centre Rodinniy Dim the Play Hub will serve as a safe and inclusive space for vulnerable groups, focusing on children aged 0 to 10 years.
-The objective, is to provide psychosocial support, access to play and learning activities, healthcare, and protection services, and facilitate their integration into the new/host community.
+With the support of the Centre Rodinniy Dim the Play Hub serves as a safe and inclusive space for vulnerable groups, focusing on children aged 0 to 10 years.
+The objective is to provide psychosocial support, access to play and learning activities, healthcare, and protection services, and facilitate their integration into the new/host community.

 Strategies

-The project will achieve its objective through the following strategies:
+The project achieves its objective through the following strategies:

-Creating Safe and Inclusive Spaces: The Play Hub will establish a welcoming environment that fosters socialization, emotional expression, and trauma-informed support for children and families.
-It will provide a range of activities and learning opportunities to facilitate their adaptation and development.
+Creating Safe and Inclusive Spaces: The Play Hub is a welcoming environment that fosters socialization, emotional expression, and trauma-informed support for children and families.
+It provides a range of activities and learning opportunities to facilitate their adaptation and development.

-Service Integration: The Play Hub will collaborate with education, health, social services, housing, and employment sectors to ensure comprehensive support for the targeted families.
-By coordinating with relevant stakeholders, the project will enhance access to specialized services and resources.
+Service Integration: The Play Hub collaborates with education, health, social services, housing, and employment sectors to ensure comprehensive support for the targeted families.
+By coordinating with relevant stakeholders, the project enhances access to specialized services and resources.

-Equity and Diversity: The Play Hub will prioritize the inclusion of vulnerable groups, such as minority communities and children growing up in challenging circumstances.
+Equity and Diversity: The Play Hub prioritizes the inclusion of vulnerable groups, such as minority communities and children growing up in challenging circumstances (especially internally displaced children and children from the Roma community).
 It will promote equity, intergenerational learning, and diversity in its activities and services.

 Target groups

-The project will directly benefit the following target groups:
+The project directly benefits the following target groups:

 Internally Displaced and war affected children and their caregivers in Kyiv: offering them access to psychosocial support, educational opportunities, and integration services.
 This group constitutes the primary focus of the project.